 Beaver Creek, which flows just below the ruins, was a source of year round water.
 In a harsh climate, this made it a great place to inhabit.

 In the Visitor’s Center, you can learn more about the Sinagua people.
 A small assortment of souvenirs available

 Overall, Montezuma is an interesting road side attraction.
 It shouldn’t take you more than an hour or so to walk the short path and read all the interesting facts about the Sinagua.
 I wouldn’t necessarily go out of my way to visit Montezuma as there is not much to see.
 That being said, exploring Montezuma makes for a great detour on the way to Sedona, Flagstaff, or the Grand Canyon.
 Those interested in the history of the Southwest and Native American tribes will find Montezuma the most worthwhile.

 For more to do and see in Northern Arizona, visit my 101 things to do in Northern Arizona guide.

 Address & Admission

 Montezuma is located about 90 miles north of Phoenix, 45 minutes south of Flagstaff, and about 30 minutes from Sedona.
 To get here, follow I-17 to exit 289.
 Turn left on Montezuma Castle Road.

-The cost is $5 per adult.
+The cost is $10 per adult (under 15 free).
 I recommend an annual National Parks “America the Beautiful pass,” which includes admission to Montezuma and every other national park/monument in the country for 1 year at the low price of only $80.

 Have you ever visited Montezuma Castle?
 What other national monuments/parks in Arizona would you recommend?